Policies & procedures

 The Campus Parent Involvement Policy explains how our campus supports the important role of parents in the education of their children.
 We offer a Parent Compact to establish a partnership among parents, school staff, and students for improving student academic achievement.

 A valid picture ID is required to enter the school.
-Visitors are not permitted at this time due to COVID.

 Register at the front office